 Next we have to show that $f_\pz m_i \in N_\pz^l$ for $i\ll 0$: if $i\ll 0$, $m_i\in M_\pz^l$, so $f_\pz m_i\in N_\pz^l$.
 Since $f_\pz$ is a morphism in $\Loc$, it maps $M_\pz^l$ into $N_\pz^l$.
 Similarly, it can be shown that $f_\pz m_i \in N_\pz^r$ for $i\gg 0$.

-Given that $F$ is well-defined, it is clear that indeed it is a functor, i.e. that it respects compositions and it maps identity morphisms to identity morphisms. \end{proof} \begin{lemma} $F\circ G \cong \Id_{\Hol(\ddA)}$ \end{lemma} \begin{proof} Let $M\in \Hol(\ddA)$.
-There's a natural map $\phi :M\to F(G(M))$, given by
+Given that $F$ is well-defined, it is clear that indeed it is a functor, i.e. that it preserves compositions and it maps identity morphisms to identity morphisms. \end{proof} \begin{lemma} $F\circ G \cong \Id_{\Hol(\ddA)}$. \end{lemma} \begin{proof} Let $M\in \Hol(\ddA)$.
+There is a natural map $\phi :M\to F(G(M))$, given by

 It can be checked that $\phi(m)\in F(G(M))$: this amounts to showing that $m|_\pzi|_\pzz = m|_\As|_\pzzi$, which is Proposition \ref{prop:squareCommutes}, and that $m|_\pzi\in M_\pz^{lr}$ for big enough or small enough $i$.
 This follows from the fact that any element is contained in an element of $\Gl(M)$.
 So indeed $\phi$ is well-defined.
 We claim that $\phi$ is injective: if $\phi(m)=0$, then $m|_\As=0$, which implies that $m$ is supported on $p+\Z$, and if $m|_\pzi=0$ for all $i$, then $m$ has no support on any point of $p+\Z$ either.
 Therefore, $\phi$ is injective.